jasonmeurer/azure-appgw-2fw/README.md

 	* customShareDirectory (Not required even if bootstrapping)

 The Bootstrap file contains a user account u:pandemo p:demopassword.
-The Bootstrap file contains two objects that should be udpdate post deployment.
+The Bootstrap file contains two objects that should be udpdated post deployment.
 	The Untrust IP Address and an inside Load Balancer placeholder.
+The Bootstrap file contains a route to the inside Subnets.
+If the default subnet is not used, please update accordingly.

 **Documentation**
 * Release Notes: Included in this repository.